neurofuzzy/stamp/modules/spreadsheet-editor/docs/spec.md

   D. *Abort editing*: [ESCAPE KEY] will return the cell's value to what it was before it was unlocked, then go through the locking steps.

+  E. *Exiting a cell*: Exiting a cell may happen on a blur event if a user clicks outside the cell.
+At that time, we should go through the locking steps.

 ## Autocomplete hints

 For autocomplete hinting, we want inline ghost text that will show the completed value, in the same diminished color as the placeholder text.